 In The Irrational Ape, David Robert Grimes shows how we can be lured into making critical mistakes or drawing false conclusions, and how to avoid such errors.
 Given the power of modern science and the way that movements can unite to protest a cause via social media, we are in dangerous times.
 But fortunately, we can learn from our mistakes, and by critical thinking and scientific method we can discover how to apply these techniques to everything from deciding what insurance to buy to averting global disaster.
 This book, packed with fascinating case studies and examples, helps ensure we are ready for the modern world.

-Dr David Robert Grimes is a physicist, cancer researcher and science journalist.
+Dr David Robert Grimes is a physicist, cancer researcher and and science journalist.
 Born in Dublin in 1985, he is affiliated with Oxford University and Queen's University, Belfast.
 He contributes to both the BBC and RTE discussing science, politics and media and has written for the Guardian, Irish Times and the Spectator, among others.

 Publisher: Simon & Schuster UK (September 5, 2019)